eoinkelly/ember-get-what-from-where/ember-views.md

     * views are automagically created to be the logic that backs a template
     * a template is like a blueprint for creating views
     * the template will automatically create views for you
-    * templates are kind of a declaratively way to create views
+    * templates are kind of a declarative way to create views
-* Every handlebars expression e.g. {{foo}}
+* Every handlebars expression e.g. `{{foo}}` creates a view object to manage it's binding
 * You can change the view heirarchy at run-time using `Ember.ContainerView`
 * views contain child views in the same way that DOM nodes contain their children

-Templates:Views is a many:many mapping
+* There doesn't seem to be a naming convention for views ???

+* The naming convention isn't :w

+How are views and templates related?

-* A view can use different templates
+* Many views can use the same template
-* A template can generate multiple views
+* A template can cause many views to be instantiated

 ## How does ember handle DOM events?